StoneT2000/Dimensions/README.md

 ## Features

 - Easy to build an AI competition that is language agnostic, allowing any kind of bot in any language to compete in your competitio
-- Can run many kinds of AI competitions and run different kinds of competition formats like round robin or using Trueskill in a ladder tournament.
+- Can run many kinds of AI competitions and run different kinds of competition formats like round robin or using Trueskill in a ladder tournament (like a leaderboard).
 - Can wrap your own AI competition built without the dimensions framework to make use of its competition running features such as Trueskill leaderboards
 - Comes with an API served locally that gives access to data on ongoing matches and tournaments and allows for direct control of matches and tournaments through the API.
 See this page for details on this API: https://github.com/StoneT2000/Dimensions/wiki/Dimensions-Station-API
   - Check out https://github.com/StoneT2000/Dimensions-web if you want a website to view the API from.
+- Can use plugins like the [MongoDB]() plugin in three lines of code to automatically integrate and scale up your tournament.
+- Ensures malicious bots cannot cause harm to your servers through `secureMode`.
+See [this wiki page](https://github.com/StoneT2000/Dimensions/wiki/Security) for details and best practices

 ## Getting Started

 This guide will take you through how to start and run a competition built with Javascript/Typescript.
-To see how to use this framework to run a custom competition built without the dimensions framework, see this wiki on setting override options.
+To see how to use this framework to run a custom competition built without the dimensions framework, see [this wiki page](https://github.com/StoneT2000/Dimensions/wiki/Custom-Competition-Design) on setting override options.

+If you already have a design, feel free to skip to the section on running a [match](#run-a-match) and a [tournament](#run-a-tournament)

 First, install the `dimensions-ai` package